Shehabov/Peer4u-Mobile-app/README.md

 # Peer4U
-Developing a students' grouping app to connect the students and allow easier member searching and group formation.
+Peer4U is a students' grouping app to connect the students and allow easier member searching and group formation.

 ## Development Environment:
 - Adobe XD